-The Landscape and Environment Focus Group, set up by the parish council's Neighbourhood Plan Steering Group, has already done significant initial work in reviewing the area's built heritage assets, scoping out possible Neighbourhood Plan heritage provisions, and identifying local buildings and structures of potential local heritage value.
+- 5.2.15 The Landscape and Environment Focus Group, set up by the parish council's Neighbourhood Plan Steering Group, has already done significant initial work in reviewing the area's built heritage assets, scoping out possible Neighbourhood Plan heritage provisions, and identifying local buildings and structures of potential local heritage value.
 This approach was well supported by the community in the 2021 Policy Intentions Document consultation, with over 90% of respondents supporting a policy intention in respect of non-designated heritage assets.

-Pannal and Burn Bridge is rich in terms of its individual heritage buildings and structures, a number of which (twelve, including Crimple Valley Viaduct, the Parish Church of St Robert of Knaresborough, Bilton Grove Farmhouse - all grade II\ - and Spacey Houses Farm) have been 'listed' by Historic England and are as such already protected.

-There are however other 'character' buildings and structures within the Neighbourhood Area, which do not enjoy statutory recognition.
-The planning work of HBC over many years has served to identify a number of these, including Pannal Methodist Church, Spring Lane Farm and Woodcock Hill Farm.
-These already benefit from protection as 'Non-Designated Heritage Assets' through the provisions of Harrogate Local Plan Policy HP2.
+84% of respondents to the 2022 Regulation 14 consultation supported the resultant policy. - 5.2.16 Pannal and Burn Bridge is rich in terms of its individual heritage buildings and structures, a number of which (twelve, including Crimple Valley Viaduct, the Parish Church of St Robert of Knaresborough, Bilton Grove Farmhouse all grade II and Spacey Houses Farm) have been 'listed' by Historic England and are as such already protected. - 5.2.17 There are however other 'character' buildings and structures within the Neighbourhood Area, which do not enjoy statutory recognition.
+The planning work of the former HBC over many years has served to identify a number of these, including Pannal Methodist Church, Spring Lane Farm and Woodcock Hill Farm.
+These already benefit from protection as 'Non-Designated Heritage Assets' through the provisions of HDLP Policy HP2.
 A candidate list of other potential local assets has been thoroughly assessed (based on Historic England (HE) Local Heritage Listing guidance) by the Landscape and Environment Focus Group and Neighbourhood Plan Steering Group.
 Appendix 5 sets out the assessments of those assets which were considered eligible as Non-Designated Heritage Assets and which are covered, as a result, by Policy BE6 below.
 It also sets out the assessment methodology, notably the exclusion of properties in private ownership, unless the owner's express permission for inclusion has been given.
 BE6 seeks to protect what makes these individual 'Non-Designated Heritage Assets' important and to encourage appropriate enhancement.

-This policy approach is in line with NPPF paragraph 203 (weighing the effects of a planning application on a non-designated heritage asset's significance) and with Local Plan Policy HP2 (Heritage Assets) which mirrors the NPPF provisions.
+5.2.18 This policy approach is in line with NPPF paragraph 209 (weighing the effects of a planning application on a non-designated heritage asset's significance) and with Local Plan Policy HP2 (Heritage Assets) which mirrors the NPPF provisions.
 BE4 adds to that policy by specifying some of those assets of local significance to which policies will apply.